Lornatang/SRGAN-PyTorch/README.md

   --sampler-frequency N
-                        If there are many datasets, this method can be used to increase the number of epochs. (default:1) --psnr-lr PSNR_LR     Learning rate for psnr-oral. (default: 0.0001) --lr LR               Learning rate for gan-oral. (default: 0.0001) --image-size IMAGE_SIZE
+                        If there are many datasets, this method can be used to increase the number of epochs. (default:1) --psnr-lr PSNR_LR     Learning rate for psnr-oral. (default: 0.0001) --gan-lr GAN_LR       Learning rate for gan-oral. (default: 0.0001) --image-size IMAGE_SIZE
                         Image size of high resolution image. (default: 96) --upscale-factor {2,4,8}